fideloper/myproxy/readme.md

-# Some Proxy
+# My Proxy
-My own reverse proxy.
-Feelin' cute, might delete later.
+This is my (reverse) proxy.
+There are many like it, but this one is mine.

 I've written about [developing this reverse proxy](https://fideloper.com/go-http).